AckerlyXu/heima/articles/sql-database/sql-database-servers-databases.md

 ## Manage Azure SQL servers, databases, and firewalls using the REST API

-To create and manage Azure SQL server, databases, and firewalls use these REST API requests.
+To create and manage Azure SQL server, databases, and firewalls, use these REST API requests.

 | Command | Description |
 | --- | --- |